-A) The Council will support 'main town centre uses' where the development proposal is i) consistent with the scale and function of the centre.
-Town centre development will need to demonstrate that: and ii) consistent with other policies of the Local Plan
+A) The Council will support 'main town centre uses' where the development proposal is consistent with the scale and function of the centre.
+Town centre development will need to demonstrate that:

 - i) adequate width and depth of floorspace has been provided for the town centre uses; and - ii) appropriate servicing arrangements have been provided.